drhlxiao/g4cad/README.md

-# freecadGdml
-A freecad plugin which allows exporting CAD files to geant4 gdml files
+#pycadgdml   - A freecad plugin which allows exporting CAD files to geant4 gdml files